Recap of Urban Thinkers Campus “Nature-based Solutions and Green Public Spaces for Health and Resilience”

 - The distribution of sufficient green spaces in cities is a critical issue of justice and equality.
 Adequate targets and indicators can monitor and support it.

 - Children deserve a special attention and a health environment since the beginning, with attention to quality and proximity in neighborhood planning.

-- Multi-sectorial and multi-approaches are needed to address health issues, and to articulate a new approach for the links between health and urbanisation.
+- Multi-sectorial approaches are needed to address health issues, articulating the links between health and urbanisation.